 Futures Point To Moderately Higher Open For Wall Street

-(RTTNews) - Reaction to ADP's report on private-sector employment might be the highlight on Wednesday.

-Google parent Alphabet (GOOGL), Advanced Micro Devices (AMD), General Motors (GM) and Starbucks (SBUC) are among the companies releasing their quarterly results after the close of today's trading.

-Initial signs from the U.S. Futures Index suggest that Wall Street might open moderately positive.

-Asian shares finished broadly higher, while European shares are trading mostly up.
+(RTTNews) - Early cues from the U.S. Futures Index suggest that Wall Street might open moderately higher on Monday.
+Asian shares finished broadly lower.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!